-I think the bigger picture can be understood by considering the larger context of the social compact for how asset owners weigh the externalities associated with their investment alongside things like risk and return when they make investment decisions.
-And this is where the concept of Universal Owners comes in.
+I think the bigger picture can be understood by considering the larger context of the social compact for how asset owners weigh the externalities associated with their investment alongside things like risk and return when they make investment decisions, this is where the concept of Universal Owners comes in.
 Externalities is an economics term for things that impose a cost or benefit on someone who did not choose to incurr that cost or benefit.
 A key consideration is that these are not always or often accurately reflected in market prices – pollution of the environment is a very obvious one.
 Sometimes regulation can nudge or lead a change in social conscience but more often than not it reflects it (or somewhere between the two) and I think that is what we have been seeing.

 It is certainly a difficult job for the fiduciaries of large asset pools with many beneficiaries to appropriately weigh different considerations in order to determine how to invest.
 Until recently I’m not sure the social compact in the UK really supported giving serious weight to non-financial externalities when making investment decisions.
-It arguably had in some other countries such as the Netherlands or Nordics but that is a classic reflection of different cultures (I never felt it was quite right to say that the Netherlands was “ahead of the UK” on ESG, just that it’s culture set a different context for asset owners to incorporate into portfolios).
+It arguably had in some other countries such as the Netherlands or Nordics but that is a classic reflection of different cultures (I never felt it was quite right to say that the Netherlands was “ahead of the UK” on ESG, just that its culture set a different context for asset owners to incorporate into portfolios).
 This recent study from Maastricht University provides an excellent example of this through a field survey of >3,000 (Dutch) members of a pension fund, where real investment decisions were on the line the study showed 67% individuals favored more sustainable investments, even when other factors such as expected returns, political inclination and income level were controlled for and factors such as investment beliefs, information and confusion were ruled out.
-More of this sort of work might be the way forward in allowing Universal Owners to gauge the true preferences of their underlying members,
+More of this sort of work might be the way forward in allowing Universal Owners to gauge the true preferences of their underlying members.

-I think it is fair to say that has now shifted in the UK and there is a fascinating debate to be had around how these externalities such as effect on the environment or society should be factored in.
+I think it is fair to say that wider social attitudes have now shifted in the UK and there is a fascinating debate to be had around how these externalities such as effect on the environment or society should be factored in.
 I think to really put our finger on the issue here we should focus on non-financial externalities as anything that has a direct financial impact should really be factored anyway into a raw financial evaluation, and there’s no need for a big debate about it.

-One early example of Universal Owners in action were the successful shareholder resolutions put forward by the New York in late 2018 Pensions Fund and the Church of England endowment which were successful in pressuring Exxon Mobil to disclose greenhouse gas reduction targets.
+- Shareholder resolutions put forward by the New York in late 2018 Pensions Fund and the Church of England endowment which were successful in pressuring Exxon Mobil to disclose greenhouse gas reduction targets.